mcelhens/AP-Outcomes-to-University-Metrics/Massachusetts/README.md

 | **Random Forest**     | 9.169  | 0.027    | 0.721     |
 | **XGBoost**           | 9.078  | 0.040    | 0.725     |

-- **Best Model**: XGBoost, chosen for its superior performance on RMSE and R-squared.
+- **Best Model**: XGBoost, chosen for its performance on RMSE and R-squared.

 ---